 STEM Education Research Group

-The Science, Technology, Engineering and Mathematics (STEM) Education Research Group (formerly SMEC) operates within the School of Education in the Humanities Faculty.
+The Science, Technology, Engineering and Mathematics Education Research Group (STEM Group), formerly SMEC, operates within the School of Education in the Faculty of Humanities.

 It offers postgraduate studies in the STEM areas, and has a national and international reputation for excellence in research and development.

-Supervising one of the largest concentrations of postgraduate students specifically in the STEM education disciplines in the world, the STEM Group has over 300 students, including approximately 200 studying at the doctoral level.
-Students come from all Australian states and territories and over a dozen overseas countries.
+Supervising one of the largest concentrations of postgraduate students specifically in the STEM education disciplines in the world, the STEM Group has Master of Philosophy (MPhil), Doctor of Philosophy (PhD) and Doctor of Education students from all Australian states and territories and many overseas countries.

 The STEM Education Group is structured to comprise a number of clusters of education researchers in the key relevant areas of: